Employment law and bad weather: are employees unable to attend work entitled to pay?

 In order to avoid disputes and complications, employers should implement a bad weather policy.
 This would also apply to other circumstances where employees were unable to attend work, such as major travel disruptions due to strikes.

-Having a clearly worded policy in place will assist employers with the management of staff, as employees will know what to expect if they cannot attend work in these sorts of circumstances.
+Having a clearly worded bad weather policy in place will assist employers with the management of staff, as employees will know what to expect if they cannot attend work in these sorts of circumstances.
 A further advantage of such a policy may be that it helps avoid a sudden increase in sickness absence, since employees are likely to think twice before taking the day off.
 Furthermore, a clear policy will ensure business continuity and resilience at times when a significant number of staff are absent.

 Although employers may choose to pay employees when they cannot attend work through bad weather, in reality, few do.
 However, employers may want to consider providing alternatives, in order to retain good working relationships.
 These can include: